Ancient Tech

 Roman Concrete: The Self Healing Seawater Formula That Outlasts Modern Cement

-Roman harbors have stood in the surf for two millennia while modern seawalls crumble in decades.
+Roman concrete harbors have stood in the surf for two millennia while modern seawalls crumble in decades.
 A 2023 MIT study finally explained why.